tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Wed Sep 05 2007

-Lucrecia Schulist (a 18-year-old White high school graduate) entered a church, ready to deliver a speech to religious people.
+Lucrecia Schulist (a 18-year-old white high school graduate) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Lucrecia Schulist had extensive experience in preaching her views to theists.
 She was not afraid.
 As Lucrecia Schulist entered the church, she heared a small rasping noise.
 She knew it was because angels and demons are fighting each other, and ignored the noise.

 Lucrecia Schulist used practical experience and common sense to suggest that everyone is part of one Collective Consciousness.